-The least significant bits (LSb) of each Lock byte protects the lowest address region related to the byte, the MSB protects the highest address region related to the byte.
-The next higher address byte similarly protects the next higher 8 regions.
-The LSB bit of the lowest address Lock Byte protects the higher address 16 bytes of the lowest address region.
-In other words, the LSB of location 0x10 protects all the Lock Bytes and RFU bytes in the lowest address region from further programming.
-See OTP address space.
+The LSb of each Lock byte protects the lowest address region related to the byte, the MSb protects the highest address region related to the byte.
+The next higher address byte similarly protects the next higher eight regions.
+The LSb bit of the lowest address Lock Byte protects the higher address 16 bytes of the lowest address region.
+In other words, the LSb of location 0x10 protects all the Lock Bytes and RFU bytes in the lowest address region from further programming.
+See "OTP address space" on page 49.